-In the Errors Dashboard you can view an Error Detail page to get a more thorough and in-depth look at both recurring errors and individual errors.
-The information about all the errors you gather here will be helpful for diagnosing why your app is not working as planned.
-Read below to see the features of Error Details.
+In the Errors Dashboard you can view an Error Detail page to get a more thorough and in-depth look at both individual and recurring errors.
+The information on all the errors you gather here will be helpful in diagnosing why your app is not working as intended.
+Read below to learn more about the Error Details.

-Along with the Error message, you can capture additional information in this window.
-If configured, Retrace will retrieve information about a current http request such as POST data, Query strings, Server variables and others.
-To pull this information and list it in the Error Details page for .NET apps, you will want to add the following keys into the appSettings section of your App/Web.config:
+If configured, Retrace will retrieve information about a current HTTP request such as POST data, Query strings, Server variables, and others.
+To get this information and to list it in the Error Details page for .NET apps, add the following keys into the appSettings section of your App/Web.config:

 <appSettings> <add key="Stackify.CaptureErrorHeaders" value="true" /> <add key="Stackify.CaptureErrorPostdata" value="true" /> <add key="Stackify.CaptureServerVariables" value="true" /> <add key="Stackify.CaptureSessionVariables" value="true" /> <add key="Stackify.CaptureErrorCookies" value="true" /> </appSettings>

-To learn how to get Web Request details for your Java Apps, see the article titled Java Servlet Filters.
+To learn how to get Web Request details for your Java Apps, read Java Servlet Filters.

-The Logs tab will take you to a window that will show the error in context with the app's other logging messages.
-You can easily pull in more messages to see what was happening before the error occurred or select "view more" to be brought to the Log Dashboard where you can get a better view of the error in line with your other logging statements.
+The Logs tab shows the error in context with the app's other logging messages.
+Get additional error messages to see what happened before the error occurred.
+Select the view more button to proceed to the Log Dashboard where you can get a better picture of the error by seeing it in line with your logging statements.